coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 [Lace](https://www.lace.io/) is a light wallet platform for exploring Cardano and Web3, developed by [Input Output](https://iohk.io/en/).

 [Mithril Guide](https://mithril.network/doc/) provides a complete guide to the Mithril project, which allows you to restore the Cardano blockchain on your local computer using snapshots, more quickly than the time required to synchronize the full blockchain ledger from the network.

+[Our Cardano](https://www.cardanofoundation.org/our-cardano) provides an understanidng of the Ethos and Principles that inform and shape the participation of the [Cardano Foundation](https://cardanofoundation.org/) in Cardano governance, as well as the role of the organization in the Cardano ecosystem.

 [PoolTool](https://pooltool.io/) is an online platform designed to facilitate interaction between Cardano stake pool operators and delegators.